Home > Camino Portuguese Coastal Guide > Walking from Porto to Santiago

 Matosinhos to Povoa de Varzim is all about walking along boardwalks and through little seaside fishing villages.
 Depending on the season there can be plenty of places to pause for refreshments but be aware that the little beach bars can close out of the main tourist/holiday season.
 My advice, if you see a café or bar then stop and make the most of the break.

 Most pilgrims end this stage at Povoa de Varzim, where there are several great hostels and hotels.
-You can also opt to end at Vila do Conde which is a wonderful place to stay with lots of history.
+If you’re going slowly, you can also opt to end at Vila do Conde which is another wonderful place to stay with lots of history.

-These days I prefer to stop for a long pause, a cold drink and a rest at the Naval Guest House in Vila de Conde (right off the bridge and on the Camino) and then continue on to Povoa de Varzim.
+These days I prefer to stop for a long pause in Vila do Conde; have a cold drink and a rest at the Naval Guest House in Vila de Conde (right off the bridge and on the Camino) and then continue on to Povoa de Varzim.
+The chuch in Vila do Conde is worth exploring too.

-There are two options for walking on; you can keep walking along the coast or follow the arrows inland through the suburbs of Vila de Conde and on to Povoa de Varzim.
+And of course, being the Portuguese Coastal, there are two route options; you can keep walking along the coast or follow the arrows inland through the suburbs of Vila de Conde and on to Povoa de Varzim.
 The coast road will add a kilometre.

 Top Tip : The arrows here can be confusing.
 Vila de Conde is where some folks cut across from the Coastal Route to the Central route.
 As you walk over the bridge into Vila de Conde follow the Coastal Camino arrows.
 They will lead you past a few cafes (good pausing point) and into the town .
 You’ll cross the main road and walk on by the town’s ancient church.
 From here you just keep following the arrows into Povoa.